scalavision/bash4s/README.md

 echo ""${WORKFOLDER}" was successfully created!"
 ```

-Unfortunately this library is still in its infancy, everything has been created after work hours, so it is more a PoC than production ready, but if you write your tests, you should still be far better off than running your bash scripts directly.
+Unfortunately this library is still in its infancy, everything has been created after work hours, so it is more a PoC than production ready.
+You should test it,
+and check that everything looks good, file issues wherever possible.
+It has been modelled after the [bash reference manual](https://www.gnu.org/software/bash/manual/bash.html)
+as much as possible.

 The library is for the most part, based upon very approachable scala.
 I think anyone with minimal knowledge to the language would be able to browse the code and understand how it works, and even contribute.